What is a Mini-Grant?

 - Final Report

-The report should include a letter describing the program, activities, attendance and response, plus as many of the following as possible:
+The report should include a letter describing the program, activities, attendance and response; as well as digital photographs (jpg, jpeg or png files)—photos embedded in a text document are not sufficient.
+Plus as many of the following as possible:….

 - a brief evaluation of the program written by you, a colleague or an attending parent or caregiver